 Radian Model Cities

-The RADIAN ‘Model Cities’ programme will provide significant funding over the next five years to deliver measurable impact in the fight against HIV/AIDS in key EECA cities.
+The RADIAN ‘Model Cities’ programme will provide significant funding from 2020-2025, to deliver measurable impact in the fight against HIV/AIDS in key EECA cities.

 The programme will support innovative approaches, including new models of care and expanded prevention and healthcare programmes, led by groups who are on-the-ground and part of the community.